jsmanrique/alohomora/README.md

 ToDo
 ----

 A lot!
-This is a *proof of concept* of how a configuration manager for [GrimoireLab](http://grimoirelab.github.io) could works
+This is a *proof of concept* of how a configuration manager for [GrimoireLab](http://grimoirelab.github.io) could work/look like.

 And, why *alohomora*
 ---------------------